vmware/carbon-black-adapter-for-harbor/README.md

 ## Creating a release

 These steps should be followed when publishing a new release of the adapter:
 1. Run `make publish release_version=X` where X is the new version to release (e.g. 3.0).
-This requires access to the project's Harbor registry.
+This requires access to the project's Docker Hub account.
 2. Bump the chart and/or app version in [Chart.yaml](./helm/Chart.yaml)
 3. Change the default image tag under [Helm](./helm/values.yaml) and [K8S](./k8s/cb-harbor-adapter.yaml) to match the new version.
 4. Open an MR